Nityam4678/MiniMart/README.md

-# 🛒 Ecomzy – Frontend E-Commerce UI
+# 🛒 MiniMart –  E-Commerce website
-Ecomzy is a modern **dark-themed, glassmorphic e-commerce frontend** built using **React, Redux, Tailwind CSS, and custom CSS**.
+MiniMart is a modern **dark-themed, glassmorphic e-commerce frontend** built using **React, Redux, Tailwind CSS, and custom CSS**.

 This is a **frontend-only project**.
 No backend, payment gateway, or API is implemented.